 1 This document is a temporary notice of enforcement discretion.
 Regulated entities may rely on this notice as a safeguard from departmental enforcement as described herein.
 To the extent this notice includes guidance on how regulated entities may comply with existing regulations, it does not have the force and effect of law and is not meant to bind the regulated entities in any way.

 On March 23, 2020, the U.S. Department of Transportation (DOT) Office of Drug and Alcohol Policy and Compliance (ODAPC) provided guidance about the impact of the Coronavirus Disease 2019 (COVID-19) public health emergency on DOT drug and alcohol testing requirements for employers, employees, and service agents.
 On April 4, 2020, ODAPC provided supplemental information specific to performing remote evaluations by Substance Abuse Professionals (SAP) and the re-qualification timelines for collectors, Medical Review Officers (MRO), Screening Test Technicians (STT) and Breath Alcohol Technicians (BAT), and SAPs.
 As published on April 4, 2020, this statement was effective through June 30, 2020.
-On June 17, 2020 the guidance was extended to September 30, 2020 and on September 22, 2020 to December 31, 2020.
-As of December 09, 2020, ODAPC has extended the statement and it continues to be effective through June 30, 2021.
+On June 17, 2020 the guidance was extended to September 30, 2020, on September 22, 2020 to December 31, 2020 and on December 9, 2020 to June 30, 2021.
+As of May 27, 2021, ODAPC has extended the statement and it continues to be effective through December 31, 2021.

 SAP Assessments and Evaluations